Superconducting magnet: Rail transport

+Particle accelerator

-One of the most challenging use of SC magnets is in the LHC particle accelerator.
-The niobium-titanium (Nb-Ti) magnets operate at 1.9 K to allow them to run safely at 8.3 T. Each magnet stores 7 MJ.
+One of the most challenging uses of superconducting magnets is in the LHC particle accelerator.
+Its niobium–titanium (Nb–Ti) magnets operate at 1.9 K to allow them to run safely at 8.3 T. Each magnet stores 7 MJ.
 In total the magnets store 10.4 GJ.
-Once or twice a day, as the protons are accelerated from 450 GeV to 7 TeV, the field of the superconducting bending magnets will be increased from 0.54 T to 8.3 T.
+Once or twice a day, as protons are accelerated from 450 GeV to 7 TeV, the field of the superconducting bending magnets is increased from 0.54 T to 8.3 T.